kqrity/kqrity/README.md

 - 👋 Hi, I’m @kqrity
-- 👀 I’m interested in Fricking
+- 👀 I’m interested in Noting
-- 🌱 I’m currently learning Fricking
+- 🌱 I’m currently learning Nothing
-- 💞️ I’m looking to collaborate on Fricking
+- 💞️ I’m looking to collaborate on Nothing
-- 📫 How to reach me Fricking
+- 📫 How to reach me No

 <!---
 kqrity/kqrity is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.